Eduard Nazarov: Biography

 Eduard Nazarov was born in a bomb shelter during the Battle of Moscow.
-His parents were Russian engineers who met at the end of 1930s while studying at Moscow institutes.
+His parents were Russian engineers who met in late 1930s while studying at Moscow institutes.
 Nazarov's ancestors came from the Bryansk Oblast and had a peasant background.
-He became engaged in painting since childhood and while in the 9th grade entered an art school where he got acquainted with Yuri Norstein, his close friend since.
+He started painting as a child and while in the 9th grade entered an art school where he met Yuri Norstein, who became a lifelong friend.

-After three years in the Soviet Army, Nazarov entered Stroganov Institute.
-Simultaneously, he started working at Soyuzmultfilm in 1959 as an apprentice, self-educating, since he was too late for the animation courses.
-He worked as an artist-renderer, an art director's assistant under Mikhail Tsekhanovsky and as an art director under Fyodor Khitruk, most famously creating Winnie-the-Pooh for the Soviet adaptation of the fairy tale.
+After three years serving in the Soviet Army, Nazarov was accepted into the Stroganov Institute.
+Simultaneously, he started working at Soyuzmultfilm in 1959 as an apprentice, teaching himself, since he was too late to join animation courses.
+He worked as a renderer, art director's assistant under Mikhail Tsekhanovsky and art director under Fyodor Khitruk, most famously creating Winnie-the-Pooh for the Soviet adaptation of the book.

-Since 1973 he had been directing his own short films, often combining duties of an art director, screenwriter and voice actor.
+Since 1973 he was directing his own short films, often combining duties as an art director, screenwriter and voice actor.
 Once Upon a Dog is generally considered his most prominent work; it was awarded the First Prize at the 1983 Odense International Film Festival and a Special Jury Award at the 1983 Annecy International Animated Film Festival.
-During the 2012 Open Russian Festival of Animated Film ceremony dedicated to 100 years of national animation the film headed the "Golden Hundred" list of the best national animated films.
-It also appeared at the 65th place of the Top 150 Japanese and World Animation list at the 2003 Laputa Animation Festival in Tokyo.
+During the 2012 Open Russian Festival of Animated Film ceremony dedicated to 100 years of national animation the film topped the "Golden Hundred" list of the best National animated films.
+It also was named 65th on the Top 150 Japanese and World Animation list at the 2003 Laputa Animation Festival in Tokyo.

-Between 1979 and 2000 Nazarov had been working at the High Courses for Scriptwriters and Film Directors as an educator.
+Between 1979 and 2000 Nazarov was teaching at the High Courses for Screenwriters and Film Directors.
 He also illustrated various books and magazines.